-Wary of shutdown, Trump inches toward support for funding deal
+Wary of shutdown, Trump inches toward support for wall deal

 A White House spokeswoman, Mercedes Schlapp, told CNN that lawyers were reviewing the administration’s options should Congress not provide Trump’s demanded money for the wall.

-The Washington Post, citing a White House official, said Trump was likely to explore using his executive power to reallocate other federal funds for barrier projects along the southern border.
-CNN, citing the White House, also said Trump was weighing the use of an executive order, among other options.
+A variety of sources close to the White House said Trump was likely to explore using his executive power to reallocate other federal funds for barrier projects along the southern border.
+He was weighing the use of an executive order, among other options, the sources told Reuters.

+“The president is going to get that money (in the legislation) and he’s going to find other ways to come up with the rest and he’s going to build the wall,” said one Trump adviser.
+“At the end of the day, the result is going to be the same.”

 Trump previously threatened to declare a “national emergency” if Congress did not provide money specifically for the wall - a move that would almost certainly draw opposition in Congress and in the courts.